A Conversation with James Hollis

 How do you think literature gives us a better understanding of history and of our changing times?

-If you want to know what’s happening in today’s headlines, you can read the ancient scriptures or the Greek tragedies.
-Or the myths of ancient peoples.
+If you want to know what’s happening in today’s headlines, you can read the scriptures or the Greek tragedies–or the myths of ancient peoples.
 Human nature has not changed at all.
 Technologies change, social practices have changed, and values have changed, but the human psyche is very much the same.
 Jung said, “If you really want to know what’s going on in the unconscious, you should examine myths.”
 Again, myth is a conscious expression of the energies that are rising from within.
 So many things that happen in our time seem shocking, but they shouldn’t be, if one is a student of history.

 You make Sophocles come alive as you focus on Antigone.
 I’m wondering why you feel her story has a message for us today.

 As many of your listeners will recall, she was caught between loyalty to her brother, her family, and the gods, and her loyalty to the state.
 When her brother rebels against the established order, as embodied by King Creon, he is killed.
-Antigone, understandly, want to to bury him with the appropriate rites, when, in fact, he’s considered an enemy of the state.
+Antigone, understandably, want to to bury him with the appropriate rites, when, in fact, he’s considered an enemy of the state.
 She’s told, in a sense, “You have to choose what your highest value is.”
 Those are painful and difficult choices, and as we know, she pays with her life.

 I’m thinking of the mothers in Portland putting their bodies and their lives on the line for Black Lives Matter and racial equality.
 There’s a very strong sense of Antigone’s presence — when we look at these walls of women demonstrating, on the evening news.